kubesphere/website/content/en/docs/pluggable-components/kubeedge.md

 ## Enable KubeEdge after Upgrade

-If your KubeSphere v3.1.0 cluster is upgraded from KubeSphere v3.0.0, add the following content in `cluster-configuration.yaml` and enable `kubeedge` as shown in the steps above.
+If your KubeSphere v3.1.0 cluster is upgraded from KubeSphere v3.0.0, add the following content in `cluster-configuration.yaml` (i.e. the `clusterconfiguration` CRD) and enable `kubeedge` as shown [in the steps above](#enable-kubeedge-after-installation).

 ```yaml
   kubeedge: